NodEm9/abimongo_utils/logger/README.md

 ## Extending the Library

-The `abimongo_utils` library is designed to be extended.
+The `abimongo_logger library is designed to be extended.
 Future utilities can be added under the `src/` directory and exported via the main entry point.

 ---